kulame/tock/doc/reference/trd-syscalls.md

 Tock Binary Format for application images mean that the first address will not be executable code and so 0x0 will not be a valid function.
-In the case that 0x0 is valid application code and where the linker places a callback function, the first instruction of the function should be a no-op and the address of the second instruction passed instead.
+In the case that 0x0 is valid application code and where the linker places an upcall function, the first instruction of the function should be a no-op and the address of the second instruction passed instead.

-If a userspace process invokes subscribe on a driver ID that is not installed in the kernel, the kernel MUST return a failure with an error code of NOSUPPORT and a callback of the Null Callback.
+If a userspace process invokes subscribe on a driver ID that is not installed in the kernel, the kernel MUST return a failure with an error code of NOSUPPORT and an upcall of the Null Upcall.

 4.3 Command (Class ID: 2)
 ---------------------------------